 It’s sometimes helpful for parents to sit with their kids and draw up a list of consequences.
 How can you hold kids accountable?
 What do you have that can be an effective consequence?
 You can withhold things like electronics or assign extra chores or extra work.
 You can give them task-oriented consequences.
-Associate a task with the time that the consequence is in play.

 At the same time, come up with a list of rewards.
 I call this a “rewards menu.”
 This shouldn’t only involve spending money or buying things.
 Does your child like to take walks, go to the park, or maybe the beach?
 Do they like to play catch?
 Do they like to swing?